 It is incredibly simple to assemble this bench.
 The frame ships in 3 pieces: the cross beam, the back support, and the front support.
 They are fastened together with a total of five hex bolts.
 Three are located in the back and two are in the front.
 The pad is fastened to the cross beam’s horizontal supports using four additional hex bolts.
 I definitely suggest a socket wrench or a driver – it makes it much easier.

 Very important to note: If you’re installing a Thompson Fat Pad, the provided hex bolts will not work (they’re too wide).
 You will need to buy four 3/8″ (diag) x 1″ (length) hex bolts.

 Total time to assemble is about 10 minutes with a socket wrench.

-If this wasn’t enough to convince you the Rep Fitness bench belong in the discussion as the top flat bench, maybe the price will.
+If this wasn’t enough to convince you the Rep Fitness bench belongs in the discussion as the top flat bench, maybe the price will.

-At only $149, it’s less than both the Rogue Flat Utility Bench ($179.50) and the Monster Utility Bench ($265).
+At $239 shipped, it’s less than both the Rogue Flat Utility Bench ($220 – not including shipping) and the Monster Utility Bench ($295).
 Considering the Rep Fitness bench is, in my opinion, better than both of the benches regardless of price, it’s seemingly a no-brainer.

 When it comes down to it, I just think that this is one of, if not the best designed flat benches out there.
 It absolutely smokes both the Rogue benches, in my opinion, and it’s priced below… well below in the case of the Monster Utility Bench.

-If you’re in the market for a flat bench, I strongly think the Rep Fitness FB-5000 is the bench to buy.
+If you’re in the market for a flat bench, I highly recommend the Rep Fitness FB-5000.